gabeklein/expressive-mvc/README.md

 For this, you have a general-purpose hook `use()`, which can take any class, and an inheritable abstract-class `Controller`, which makes more specialized hooks available as static methods.

-When any of these hooks are called, a `ModelController` reference is returned, bound to the component.
-It contains all current state, used for rendering.
-Changes to that object are then reflected by triggering a new render, where deemed necessary.
+When any of these hooks are called, a new `ModelController` reference is returned, bound to the component.
+It contains all current state, usable for rendering.
+Changes to that object are then reflected by triggering a new render, only when necessary of-course.

 This "live-state" combines with actions, computed properties, some lifecycle hooks, and the component itself to create what is effectively a model-view-controller.